fbpx

 Calculating Punitive Damages

-There is a lot of controversies over what punitive damage values are appropriate and how that appropriate amount should be calculated.
-Generally, the following is taken into consideration when determining the total value:
+There is a lot of controversy over what punitive damage values are appropriate and how they should be calculated.
+Generally, the following factors are taken into consideration when determining the total value:

 • The nature and severity of the defendant’s actions